mohamedshmela/alx_be_shell/README.md

+# alx_beI_shell
-a script that switches the current user to the user betty.
+this is a script that switches the current user to the user betty.